-Link building is the process of acquiring hyperlinks from other websites on the web, primarily for the purpose of improving search traffic on Google.
+Link building is the process of acquiring hyperlinks from other websites primarily for the purpose of improving SEO on search engine results pages (SERPs).

-At Siege, we generate more than 5,000 of these links per month for clients like AirBnB, Intuit, Asana and more.
+At Siege, we once generated more than 5,000 of these links per month for clients like Airbnb, Intuit, Asana, and more.

-In this post, we’ll get you started on understanding link building, share the must-have tools and resources you’ll need to get started using the 10+ years of experience our team has generating hundreds of thousands of links online.
+In this guide, we’ll get you started on understanding link building, share the must-have tools, and provide our go-to resources you’ll need to get started.

-Although you can get a link from any website online, the most important part is to try to get quality links from sites that are relevant to your business, and also high authority.
+Although you can get a link from any website online, the most important part is to try to get quality links from high-authority sites that are relevant to your business and branding.

 These metrics assess the quality and quantity of the links you have to create a score.